dustinkredmond/sparkfx/README.md

     MyLibraryClass.someInstanceMethod()
     MyLibraryClass.someStaticMethod()

-    // It's best do do something like below where the name is lowercase if you're going
+    // It's best do do something like below where the name is lower camel-case if you're going
     // to primarily reference the instance instead of the static methods. def emp = getLibrary("Employee")
     emp.setSalary(new BigDecimal("45,000"))